Pet Rehabilitation

 Gentle joint movements are applied to increase motion, improve comfort, and reduce pain.
 This technique is especially useful for stiff or arthritic joints.

-Supportive Care
+Parent-Led Care

 Some therapies are designed to complement formal rehab sessions and extend benefits at home.
 These supportive treatments help manage discomfort, aid recovery, and keep progress moving between visits.